Fast-64/fast64/README.md

 -   If a 28 command exists, then the second byte will be the anim list index.
 -   Otherwise, the anim list index is usually 0.

 Select an armature for the animation, and press 'Import/Export animation'.
-Note that the armature's root 0x13 (i.e. regular) bone must be named 'root'.

 ### Importing/Exporting Binary Mario Animations
 Mario animations use a DMA table, which contains 8 byte entries of (offset from table start, animation size).
 Documentation about this table is here: https://dudaw.webs.com/sm64docs/sm64_marios_animation_table.txt.
 Basically, Mario's DMA table starts at 0x4EC000.
 There is an 8 byte header, and then the animation entries afterward.
 Thus the 'climb up ledge' DMA entry is at 0x4EC008.
 The first 4 bytes at that address indicate the offset from 0x4EC000 at which the actual animation exists.
-Thus the 'climb up ledge' animation address is at 0x4EC690.
+Thus the 'climb up ledge' animation entry address is at 0x4EC690.
 Using this table you can find animations you want to overwrite.
 Make sure the 'Is DMA Animation' option is checked and 'Is Segmented Pointer' is unchecked when importing/exporting.
+Check "Overwrite DMA Entry", set the start address to 4EC000 (for Mario), and set the entry address to the DMA entry obtained previously.

 ### Animating Existing Geolayouts
 Often times it is hard to rig an existing SM64 geolayout, as there are many intermediate non-deform bones and bones don't point to their children.
 To make this easier you can use the 'Create Animatable Metarig' operator in the SM64 Armature Tools header.
 This will generate a metarig which can be used with IK.
 The metarig bones will be placed on armature layers 3 and 4.